Wealthify doesn't support your browser

 You then leave all the heavy lifting to us, as we monitor your Pension Plan and adjust it to keep your retirement on track.

-Backed and owned by Aviva, Wealthify was launched in 2016.
-Today, we’re trusted by over 100,000 people to look after their savings and investments.
+Backed and owned by Aviva, we’re trusted by over 100,000 customers to look after their savings and investments.

 Simple: You don’t need any previous investing experience with a Wealthify SIPP.
-Simply choose your initial investment amount and style (from Cautious to Adventurous; Original or Ethical), then you’re good to go!
+Simply choose your investment style (from Cautious to Adventurous).

-Managed: We know pensions can be confusing, which is why our Investment Team manage it for you.
+Managed: Our Investment Team manage your investments for you.
 This includes your 25% tax relief top-up on personal contributions, which we’ll automatically add to your pot and invest for you.

-Transparent: With a Wealthify SIPP, there’s one simple annual management fee of 0.6%, payable monthly based on the value of your investments.
+Great Value: With a Wealthify SIPP, there’s one simple annual management fee of 0.6%, reducing to 0.3% on the value of balances over £100,000.
+Fees are payable monthly and deducted automatically, based on the value of your investments.

-Flexible: Whether via Direct Debit or one-off payments, you can pay into a Wealthify SIPP from as little as £50, helping you build a pension pot on your terms.
+Flexible: Whether via Direct Debit or one-off payments, you can pay into a Wealthify SIPP, helping you to build a pension pot on your terms.

 Support: When dealing with something as important as your pension, sometimes you just need to be able to speak to an actual human being about it.
 Thankfully, we’ve got an award-winning team of them, ready and waiting to answer your call, email, or secure message (please note, they're unable to give any financial or product advice).